 The Shepherd Loan Repayment Assistance Program

-For an application and full statement of policy and program guidelines, please visit the SCORE Resource Library or email LawCareer@wlu.edu.
+For an application and full statement of policy and program guidelines, email LawCareer@wlu.edu.